code42/code42cli/docs/userguides/siemexample.md

 [Getting Started](gettingstarted.md).

 ## Run queries
 You can get file events in either a JSON or CEF format for use by your SIEM tool.
-Alerts data is available in either JSON or RAW-JSON format.
+Alerts data is available in JSON format.
 You can query the data as a scheduled job or run ad-hoc queries.
 Learn more about [searching](../commands/securitydata.md) using the CLI.

 ### Run a query as a scheduled job